GuillaumeBonnet/lwc-typing-article/README.md

 ## TypeScript and JSDoc

 TypeScript (TS) is a popular language that is like a stricter, structured and typed JavaScript.
 Projects that use this language have source files written in TypeScript and a build step to transpile the code into JavaScript.
-This build step doesn't fit Salesforce projects, but we can still use the power of TypeScript files, without changing our whole project structure, by defining types in TypeScript files and referencing those types in JSDoc tags.
+This build step doesn't fit Salesforce projects, but we can still **use the power of TypeScript files, without changing our whole project structure**, by defining types in TypeScript files and referencing those types in JSDoc tags.

 To do that let's create the file todo.ts in its folder lwc-recipes\force-app\main\default\lwc\todoList\\.
 ![folder with TypeScript File](todoListFolderWithTS.png)